 This form captures the number of contracted FTEs6 by job classification and area of public health responsibility.
 If you contracted with AmeriCorps for staff, for example, this is likely where you would categorize those staff within the role and area of responsibility in which they're working.
-This section should not include any information on COVID-19-related staffing; please report COVID-19 staffing in Staffing: Section VI.
-COVID-19.
+This section should include COVID-19-related staffing.